melezhik/sparrow/README.md

 * *sparrow index summary*

-This command will show timestamps and file locations for public and private index files
+This command will show timestamps and file locations for public and private index files.

 *sparrow index update*